Irrelon/SyncScript/README.md

 # Irrelon SyncScript
+Write clean, readable synchronous JavaScript code and output to callback-based async code automatically.
+Compiles to readable, compatible JS code that runs everywhere and on every browser.
+No libraries or dependencies, just clean code.

+SyncScript is compatible with "normal" JavaScript and you can still write callback-style code if you want to.
+All features and functionality of JavaScript is still available and left unaffected by SyncScript.
+All existing libraries are compatible and will remain unaffected by the compilation process.

+You can still interface with standard callback-based code and libraries as usual or by using the SyncScript sync() method to call an async method synchronously.

+## Why?
 If you've coded in JavaScript for any length of time you will know that pretty soon you start to pile up tons of callbacks (callback-hell as it is sometimes referred).
 You hate it, I hate it and so does everyone else that codes in JS but it is a necessary evil... or is it?